What is Managed Interactive Learning Content

 i-Practice (Assessment) – allows the learner to test their comprehension of the content.
 The learner undertakes the same activity as before, but without instruction.
 By applying what they have learnt, they are able to test their ability, set a benchmark to improve upon and ultimately work towards being job ready.

-The teacher is also able to view all the learners’ certificates, which are then stored on GVS-PiLOT.
+The tutor and supervisor are also able to view all the learners’ achievements stored on GVS-PiLOT.

 - to keep the learner engaged utilising various template styles